Contact Details

 - Mother and Baby Unit admission

-Referrals are also accepted for women with other severe or complex mental illness, including Post Traumatic Stress Disorder, eating disorders, Obsessive Compulsive Disorder and Personality Disorder.
+Referrals are also accepted for women/birthing people with other severe or complex mental illness, including Post Traumatic Stress Disorder, eating disorders, Obsessive Compulsive Disorder and Personality Disorder.

-If a woman is prescribed a mood stabiliser please state this in the referral so that these women can be prioritised and urgent advice given regarding medication.
+If a woman/birthing person is prescribed a mood stabiliser please state this in the referral so that they can be prioritised and urgent advice given regarding medication.

-We work with women who cannot be effectively managed in primary care.
+We work with women/birthing people who cannot be effectively managed in primary care.

-If a woman is already under the care of a community mental health team she should still be referred so we can work jointly with this team.
+If they are already under the care of a community mental health team they should still be referred so we can work jointly with this team.

-If the woman is a psychiatric inpatient during pregnancy or the postnatal period she should be referred so that we can see her during admission, ensure she has antenatal care if she is pregnant, and that she is followed up on discharge from the inpatient unit.
+If the woman/birthing person is a psychiatric inpatient during pregnancy or the postnatal period they should be referred so that we can see them during admission, ensure they have antenatal care if they are pregnant, and that they are followed up on discharge from the inpatient unit.

 In cases where substance misuse is the primary problem please refer to specialist substance misuse services.
-We can work jointly with substance misuse services if the woman also has a severe mental illness.
+We can work jointly with substance misuse services if the person also has a severe mental illness.